 Figure 1: Planning Committee

 One of the main themes of the meeting is the role of acute pain physicians in perioperative medicine.
 We play an integral role in driving enhanced recovery and managing the complicated issues in perioperative pain management.
 As I’ve said before, the PACU is not the finish line and there is so much more we can do to provide value for our patients beyond the operating room.
 We are bringing together leaders in our field to discuss our impact on outcomes.
 Does ERAS work for every patient?
 What about the complicated patients who are outliers?
 We will also talk about the pain trajectory – from acute pain to transitional pain to chronic pain – can we predict which patients are most at risk and intervene earlier so as no patient is left behind?
-Expert faculty will address these topics throughout the meeting, including Dr. Kristin Schreiber, Dr. David Clarke, Dr. Tong Joo Gan, Dr. Sean Mackey, Dr. Meg Rosenblatt, Dr. Rebecca Johnson, Dr. Ellen Soffin, Dr. Andrea Nicol, Dr. Stephen Macres, and Dr. Tessa Walters.
+Expert faculty will address these topics throughout the meeting, including Dr. Kristin Schreiber, Dr. David Clark, Dr. Tong Joo Gan, Dr. Sean Mackey, Dr. Meg Rosenblatt, Dr. Rebecca Johnson, Dr. Ellen Soffin, Dr. Andrea Nicol, Dr. Stephen Macres, and Dr. Tessa Walters.

 Regional anesthesia is continually evolving and developing, and ASRA is dedicated to not only embracing our tradition with comprehensive experience in upper and lower extremity blocks, but continuing to introduce new techniques that can greatly help our patients, including erector spinae blocks, retrolaminar blocks, costoclavicular blocks, iPACK blocks, pectoralis blocks, quadratus lumborum blocks, and more.
 What is the future of regional anesthesia and acute pain medicine?
 Our expert faculty from around the world, including Dr. Manoj Karmakar, Dr. Amit Pawa, Dr. Sarah Madison, and so many more, are here to tell you.
 Open scanning sessions and master classes in both adult and pediatric regional anesthesia will give participants at all levels time to further hone their skills and learn from our experts.
 Has the ultrasound become the new stethoscope?
 Point-of-care ultrasound (PoCUS) experts Dr. Karen Boretsky and Dr. Stephen Haskins will debate this topic as well as help participants get hands-on experience in PoCUS.
 We’ve invited orthopedic surgeons to give their perspective on enhanced recovery and pain management in ambulatory joint surgery, joint revision surgery, and spine surgery including Dr. Sohail Mizra, an expert in enhanced recovery for spine surgery.